bcgov/platform-developer-docs/src/docs/secrets-management/example_secretstore_azure_key_vault.md

 ## Create the OpenShift Secret

 First, create a Secret in your OpenShift namespace to store your Azure Service Principal credentials.
-You can use the UI, if you like, or use the following commands:
+You can use the UI if you like, or use the following command:
 ```
 oc create secret generic azure-key-vault-creds --from-literal=clientId=${CLIENT_ID} --from-literal=clientSecret=${CLIENT_SECRET}
 ```

 ## Assign permissions to the Service Principal

-Use the Azure CLI, get a list of Service Principals:
+Using the Azure CLI, get a list of Service Principals:

 ```
 az ad sp list --show-mine